What Is A Prime Even Number

 Comprehensive Overview: Why Only 2 Is a Prime Even Number

 To understand why 2 is the only prime even number, we need to revisit the definitions of prime and even numbers.
-An even number is divisible by 2, and a prime number has only two distinct positive divisors, 1 and itself.
+And an even number is divisible by 2, and a prime number has only two distinct positive divisors, 1 and itself.
 If an even number is greater than 2, it will always have at least three distinct divisors: 1, 2, and itself.

 Proof by Contradiction